srandall1213/Rock-Paper-Scissors/README.md

 *StackOverflow helped with Play Again feature.
 Told me to put the whole game in a function so that I could put it in a while loop.

-*Need to figure out how to get the stats alert to keep adding points to the score board with each round.

 *Need to figure out how to make the while loop not ask if a user wants to play again after hitting cancel.